-Essential Health Benefits – Currently under the ACA, all policies sold as a qualified plan must cover ten categories of Essential Health Benefits.
-Under the BCRA each state has the ability to define what are essential health benefits.
+Essential Health Benefits – Under the ACA, all policies sold as a qualified plan must cover ten categories of Essential Health Benefits.
+Under the BCRA, each state can define essential health benefits.

 Premium Age Differences – The ACA allows insurers to charge older customers up to three times compared to younger customers.
-The BCRA allows insurers to charge up to five times, and allows the States to change this ratio.
+The BCRA will enable insurers to charge up to five times and allows the States to change this ratio.

 Medicaid – The ACA provisions matching federal funds to states for anyone who qualifies with expanded eligibility to 138% for those with income at the poverty level.
 The BCRA proposes to end funding by 2024.
-The bill grants states the option to choose from different funding options and utilize per-capita caps or block grants, allows continuous funding and incentives to expand coverage by state
+The bill grants states the option to choose from different funding options and utilize per-capita caps or block grants, allows continuous financing and incentives to expand coverage by state.

-The BCRA and AHCA will evolve over time as the discussion among the different political parties continues.
+The BCRA and AHCA will evolve as the discussion among the different political parties continues.
 Even those within the same party disagree on different parts of the bills introduced.
-The battle is not over, health care reform is at the forefront of the current presidency, and until there is a majority vote between the Senate and the house of representatives, other changes and perhaps executive orders will continue to chip away at Obamacare.
-A good resource to keep up with what is currently on the table is found here.
+The battle is not over.
+Healthcare reform is at the forefront of the current presidency.
+Until there is a majority vote between the Senate and the House of representatives, other changes and perhaps executive orders will continue to chip away at Obamacare.
+An excellent resource to keep up with what is currently on the table is found here.

 Although there isn’t yet historical track record of the effect of Trump’s plans for the health care system, experts have estimated that Trump’s changes to the health care industry will cost half a trillion dollars more than Obamacare over the course of a decade.
 Some of his changes would save money compared to Obamacare, and other changes would cost more.